-Project engineering was substantially complete during the quarter.
-Procurement continued during the quarter but, with the majority of the equipment having been ordered and received at site as of the date of this MD&A, is starting to wind down.
+Project engineering was completed during the six months ended December 31, 2017.
+With the vast majority of equipment having been ordered and received at site, procurement is substantially complete.

-Construction and Civil Earthworks
+Construction and Commissioning

 Construction of the Moss Mine continued as the Company advances toward the first gold pour.
-As of the date of this MD&A the following construction had been completed or was in progress at the Moss Mine.
+As of the date of this MD&A the following construction and commissioning was in progress at the Moss Mine.